bkp7/mdprepare/README.md

 ## Running mdprepare

 From the command line run `mdprepare` which will process all md files in the current and any child folders (ignoring the node_modules folder).
 Alternatively can be fired from any script in package.json.
-For a full explanation of all the options see [mdprocess Command](#mdprepare-command)
+For a full explanation of all the options see [mdprepare Command](#mdprepare-command)

 ## Insertion methods